Frankie-PellesC/ToastLib/README.md

 The main goal of the library is to hide the whole complex toast notification mechanisms inside library and making available to the user a couple of handles and few functions to register/unregister callback function and to create and destroy a notification manager.

-The user must just supply the XML template for the toast in a memory string.
+The user must just supply the XAML template for the toast in a memory string.

 To speed-up compilation, and allow usage also on compilers that doesn't have windows runtime headers avalable, a condensated header is included will all required windows.runtime definitions.
 Also the runtime libraries, 32 and 64 bits versions, are supplied.